You probably will need to take several medicines to treat heart failure, even if you don't have symptoms yet.

 - Help you live as long as possible.

-- Aldosterone receptor antagonists make the kidneys get rid of extra
+- Aldosterone receptor antagonists, a type of diuretic, make the kidneys get rid of extra fluid.

 - Beta-blockers slow the heart rate.
 They also may help the heart fill with blood more completely.

 - Digoxin helps the heart pump more blood with each beat.

 - Diuretics help relieve symptoms like swelling in the legs.